How Binge Watching Relates to Chamber Productivity

 Growth or change in one area is typically tied to a change in another.
 Having a plan of action in place allows organizations to adapt to changes proactively.
 Using scalability, operational adjustments can be made without slowing progress.

-Scalability is critical because chambers are working with more members, which means more data, which requires more resources.
-When spread too thin, the result is reduced efficiency, which leads to inadequate member relations, which impacts renewals, and on it goes.
+Scalability is critical because chambers of commerce are working with more members, which means more data, which requires more resources.
+When spread too thin, the result is reduced efficiency, which leads to inadequate chamber member relations, which impacts renewals, and on it goes.

 To retain members, chambers must be prepared to react to their membership’s evolving priorities and shifting interests.
 Adapting to these changes in a time-sensitive manner requires a scalable operating model to be in place.
 When something changes, it can be the signal of an ongoing sequence of changes.
 Preparation is key.